jdresmith/react-1/project/react-madlib/README.md

 # React + Vite

+To get started with this project run `npm run dev` in terminal.

 Madlibs

 This a game created with React, JavaScript and HTML which utilizes a form to display a story using the data inputted.